GovTechSG/apex-cloud-auth/docs/dev/jwt-auth.md

 ## Prerequisites-JWKS Endpoint

+An introduction to JWK and JWKS can be found [here](docs/dev/jwks-endpoint.md).

 The Developer will have to generate a JSON Web Key (JWK) set for signing their authorization header, of an Elliptical Curve P-256 key set (ES256).

 With the **public key** generated, the developer will have to either,